onespaceman/polyfy/README.md

 `--size <number>`
 The size of polygon as a fraction of image height.

-The default value is 3.
+The default value is 2.

-`-s or --shape <type>`
+`-s or --shape <number>`
-What shape should be drawn.
+What shape should be drawn, defined by the number of sides
-The available shapes are: Diamond, square, circle, triangle.

-By default the shape will be a diamond.
+By default the shape will be a square.

 `--saturate <level>`
 Amount to (de)saturate the image exluding the are inside polygon.